Ven0maus/X4Mods/Tools/x4_cat_unpack_readme.md

 ## Notes

 - Running this script **does not modify the game files**; it only extracts them for modding purposes.
+- If the game updates to a new version, just run the unpack script again.
+It will remove the previous unpacked files automatically.
 - Ensure you have enough storage space on the drive of the game's directory.

 ---